danrosher/Concurrency/README.md

 The lockfree implementation was taken from code from ["Multiprocessor Synchronization and Concurrent Data Structures" 2007](https://booksite.elsevier.com/9780123705914/?ISBN=9780123705914)

-Here when we do a bench,mark we see that even with thread (10 concurrent) contention on a benchmark the reentrant version is far superior to the lockfree one.
+Here when we do a benchmark we see that even with thread (10 concurrent) contention on a benchmark the reentrant version is far superior to the lockfree one.

 Perhaps the implementation needs improving but it shows that Benchmarking is always important